zlorb/scapy/README.md

 - MikTex has to be installed to a path without space characters.
 Then add the (INSTALLDIR)\miktex\bin subdirectory to your PATH.

 # Install Scapy Dependencies
+Pick the add-ons you are planning to use.
+You will need at least: pyreadline, pcapy, and dnet.

 From command line (pip / easy_install executables are usually under c:\python27\scripts):
 - `pip install pyreadline`
 - `pip install ipython`    (optional)